 “I spent the first week researching the company, marketing strategies, pitching blog ideas and creating the BrightLemon email signature.

 These tasks were feelers for my efficiency and skills.
 Once they knew by capabilities, I was quickly put to work.

 My tasks were sporadic in skill, time and in variety.
-I could be software testing, analyzing BrightLemon’s twitter account, training in Drupal, creating icons in Adobe Illustrator or decorating the office wall - typical intern stuff.
+I could be software testing, analysing BrightLemon’s twitter account, training in Drupal, creating icons in Adobe Illustrator or decorating the office wall - typical intern stuff.

 Within a few weeks into my internship, I had gained skills in software testing and Drupal, along with real-life experience in data analytics, as I started auditing the BrightLemon website.
 From here, I learnt about SEO techniques and tactics, analysing competitors and creating a strategy with clear instructions to complete a task.”

 What did you learn during the internship?